Tprice-90/gaming_franchise_backend/README.md

 - Issue with json data type for tags, removed column from database as well as all CRUD opperations
 - One to many relationship will be needed in order for this functionality to work properly, will implement this after further research on how it works with express

+### 2022/12/20

+- Had to fix Update method, '' was missing from each value causing a 500 error message on the front end when trying to update